Why Kids Hit Younger Siblings, and How To Help Them Stop

 But although he is acting monstrously, he is not a monster.
-He is our child, showing us in the only way he knows that he desperately needs our help.
+This is our beloved child, showing us in the only way he knows that he desperately needs our help.

-Most parents, though, find it hard to help our kids with big feelings, because we never learned how to manage our own feelings (except to numb ourselves through "little addictions" like food or screen time).
-In fact, we find that when our child cries or rages, it pushes all our buttons.
+Unfortunately, most of us parents never learned how to manage our own feelings (except to numb ourselves using "little addictions" like food or screen time) because we didn't get that support in childhood ourselves.
+In fact, when our child cries or rages, it pushes all our buttons.
 Unbearable feelings swamp us.
-So we, too, lash out to avoid our own feelings.
+And not unlike our child lashing out when he feels overwhelmed, we, too, lash out to avoid our own feelings.
 Instead of helping our child with his feelings, we punish him.
 Or, if we realize that punishment will make things worse, we say sternly "No hitting!
 Hitting hurts!" and hope that's the end of it.

 Except it isn't the end of it!
 You can count on him hitting her again, because he still has all those monstrous feelings.
 They war within him against his affection for his little sister.
 He will pat her gently and coo over her, and to his shock suddenly find himself gripped with the desire to clobber her.
 That doesn't mean he's a monster.
 It means he's a small child trying to manage feelings that have undone many older humans.
 As my son said about his baby sister when he was four, "I hate her.
 I don't know why.
 I just do."
 (Positive prognosis department: They're now young adults and adore each other.)